ramsey-darling1/saw/README.md

-_The idea is to visually illustrate the steps in completing the clients website, and the hours tied to each step_ _As each desired component is dragged into the active margin, a range of hours is created_ _The estimate can be saved, and viewed later in the admin area_ _This tool is an atempt to empower developers to not have to estimate projects, issues and stories, and allow clients to still have a total range of hours that might be invested in the project and an understanding as to how those hours will be spent_
+_The idea is to visually illustrate the steps in completing the clients website, and the hours tied to each step_ _As each desired component is dragged into the active margin, a range of hours is created_ _The estimate can be saved, and viewed later in the admin area_ _This tool is an attempt to empower developers to not have to estimate projects, issues and stories, and allow clients to still have a total range of hours that might be invested in the project and an understanding as to how those hours will be spent_

 ## Demo